-If equipped, the liftgate may be operated with a kicking motion under the rear bumper between the left exhaust pipe and the license plate.
+The liftgate may be operated with a kicking motion under the rear bumper between the left exhaust pipe and the license plate.

 The remote key must be within 1 m (3 ft) of the rear bumper to operate the power liftgate hands-free.